munificent/craftinginterpreters/book/evaluating-expressions.md

 You can't negate a <span name="muffin">muffin</span>, so we need to report a runtime error at that inner `-` expression.
 That in turn means we can't evaluate the `/` expression since it has no meaningful right operand.
-Likewise the `*`.
+Likewise for the `*`.
 So when a runtime error occurs deep in some expression, we need to escape all the way out.

 <aside name="muffin">